bloominstituteoftechnology/back-end-project-week/info.md

 /api/notes POST posts new note under logged in user /api/notes/:id GET DEL PUT gets, deletes, or updates the notes for given _id

-All routes except for login and register require server authentication.
+All routes except for login and register require server authentication via JWT.